bnaucler/randomslide/README.md

 For API reference, take a look at [APIREF.md](APIREF.md).

+## Themes
+Place your css theme files in `static/css/themes`.
+Filenames starting with `_` will not be indexed.
+To create new theme files based on an empty template, there's a fairly well-commented `_empty.css` to use as a base.

 ## CLI tools
 There are a few CLI helper tools bundled with randomslide:
 `emailset` configures the SMTP settings (will be removed once better solution is deployed)